 In some instances, one may have to carry out this process several times in order to completely extract the analytes from the sample.
 This can be an incredibly time-consuming process and can become a major pain point for laboratory technicians.
 However, automated workstations, such as those in our VERSA series, completely automate this intensive process.
 Utilizing high-end robotic technology, these workstations streamline the process by reducing the risk of human error and providing extremely consistent, accurate, and precise results.
 To learn more about how automated liquid handling equipment can make the extraction process more efficient and accurate, check out our beginner’s guide to automated liquid handling.

-Automated liquid handling has streamlined the process of solid-liquid and liquid-liquid extractions and has many applications across various industries.
+Automated liquid handling has streamlined the process of solid-phase and liquid-liquid extractions and has many applications across various industries.
 In fact, according to a 2018 study “The Global Automated Liquid Handling Market size is expected to reach $1.05 billion by 2024, rising at a market growth of 7.8% CAGR during the forecast period.”
-Below are just a few of the industries that use automated liquid handling equipment in their solid-liquid and liquid-liquid extractions to increase efficiency, precision, and accuracy.
+Below are just a few of the industries that use automated liquid handling equipment in their solid-phase and liquid-liquid extractions to increase efficiency, precision, and accuracy.

 Farming and agriculture have been important industries in the United States for many years, with their success impacting people all around the world.
 Recently, many farmers have turned to liquid-liquid extractions, in order to better keep up with new regulations and the ever-increasing demands of business and innovation.
 In this industry, professionals use liquid-liquid extractions to identify disease-resistant genes in crops, improving crop yield and reducing the risk of crop loss.
 Additionally, agriculturists can use this technology to predict offspring, allowing farmers to optimize future livestock and crop yields.

 The pharmaceutical industry is constantly changing, with scientists discovering new medications every day.
 Automated liquid handling equipment allows pharmacists to stay abreast of the latest innovations in the pharmaceutical industry.
 When used in the pharmaceutical industry, liquid-liquid extraction is able to isolate and identify proteins, antibiotics, amino acids, and enzymes.
 Additionally, professionals can use liquid-liquid extraction to extract essential oils, which manufacturers can use in fragrances, flavoring, and pharmaceuticals.
+Secondary metabolites, compounds can be extracted from plants to study their mode of action.